better-api/better-api/docs/syntax.md

 - `bool`
 - `string`
 - `array`: denoted with `[<type>]`
-- `file`: binary file with limitations on when and where it can be used.
+- `file`: binary file with limitations on when and where it can be used

 ### Composite Types